timetocode/volcanic-island-generator/README.md

 More pictures of the output: http://timetocode.tumblr.com/post/93970694121/volcanic-map-generation-step-by-step

-Download and open index.html to run the generator.
+Open index.html to run the generator (requires app.js as well).
 Only tested in chrome so far.

 The code is clientside javascript, but it is written in a node.js style and built with watchify. https://github.com/substack/watchify